-^8.1 Minutes - Age-Friendly Brampton Advisory Committee - September 27, 2022
+8.1 Minutes - Age-Friendly Brampton Advisory Committee - September 27, 2022The following motion was approved on consent.

 That the Minutes of the Age-Friendly Brampton Advisory Committee Meeting of September 27, 2022, Recommendations AFC012-2022 to AFC015-2022, to the Planning and Development Committee Meeting of November 28, 2022, be approved as published and circulated.